chime/terraform-aws-alternat/README.md

 The solution deploys an Auto Scaling Group (ASG) for each provided public subnet.
 Each ASG contains a single instance.
 When the instance boots, the [user data](`modules/terraform-aws-ha-nat/ha-nat.sh.tftpl`) initializes the instance to do the NAT stuff.

 By default, the ASGs are configured with a [maximum instance lifetime](https://docs.aws.amazon.com/autoscaling/ec2/userguide/asg-max-instance-lifetime.html).
 This is to facilitate periodic replacement of the instance to automate patching.
-When the maximum instance lifetime is reached (14 days by default), the instance is terminated by the Auto Scaling service.
-A [`Terminating:Wait` lifecycle hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) fires, notifying the replace-route function to update the route table of the corresponding private subnet to instead route through a standby NAT Gateway.
-When the new instance boots, its user data automatically reclaims the Elastic IP address and updates the route table to route through itself.
+When the maximum instance lifetime is reached (14 days by default), the following occurs:

+1. The instance is terminated by the Auto Scaling service.
+1. A [`Terminating:Wait` lifecycle hook](https://docs.aws.amazon.com/autoscaling/ec2/userguide/lifecycle-hooks.html) fires to an SNS topic.
+1. The replace-route function updates the route table of the corresponding private subnet to instead route through a standby NAT Gateway.
+1. When the new instance boots, its user data automatically reclaims the Elastic IP address and updates the route table to route through itself.

+The standby NAT Gateway is a safety measure.
+It is only used if the NAT instance is actively being replaced, either due to the maximum instance lifetime or due to some other failure scenario.

 ### replace-route Lambda Function